Creating OKRs And Submitting Them For Review

 If an OKR has one or more key results, which each have their own representation of progress, then you will not be able to change the overall progress level of the objective using the top progress bar.
 Instead this bar will reflect the average progress values associated with each key result.
 You can instead change the progress level of each key result.

 A key result is a measurable statement, which defines an OKR’s successful outcome.
 For instance, an OKR entitled “Reduce team expenditure” might have the following key results:

 - Travel expenses will be reduced from $125k per month to $80k per month

 - Computer related purchases will be reduced by at least 10%

 - Overall team expenditure will reduce by at least 5%

-To add a new key result, click in the area Add a new key result and enter a description for the key result.
-Press Enter to add the key result.
+To add a new key result, click on the link + Add a new key result.
+A Key Result dialog is shown.
+Choose a type for the key result and enter a description.
+Press Enter, or click OK, to add the key result.

 Aligning an OKR